Frequently Asked Questions

 If registration does not meet the minimum number of required volunteers by the trip deadline, the Service Learning Trip will be canceled and the MEDLIFE team will work with volunteers to find a new trip that works with their schedule.
 If for any reason there are no other trips that work for the volunteer, said volunteer may choose to allocate their funds raised to a different volunteer.
 If this option also does not suit the volunteer, all donations will be used to support the mission of MEDLIFE.

-What if I end up canceling my trip, will my fundraised money be refunded?
+What happens if I end up canceling my trip?

 To cancel, please send an email to [email protected] listing your name and the dates and location of the Service Learning Trip you are registered to attend.